How FICO Credit Scores Are Calculated

-• History of Payments - Do you pay your bills on time?
+• Late Payments - Do you pay your bills on time?

-• Credit Inquiries - How many times have you had your credit checked for a loan?
+• Requests for Credit - How many times have lenders pulled your credit for the purpose of lending you money?

 Did you know?
 FICO scores are used for more than just determining whether or not you qualify for a mortgage.
 Lenders give lower interest rates to individuals with higher scores.

-Getting your FICO score
+Know your FICO score

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.

 The Elite Lending Team at Milestone Mortgage Corporation